Nu000/visualize-market/Readme.md

 ## Getting Started
 1. Open the terminal(Windows Command Prompt or PowerShell)
 2. Navigate to the project folder.
+3. Rename /src/sample-config.js to /src/config.js and replace the text `<api-key>` with your api key.
-3. Install yarn
+4. Install yarn
 ### `npm install --global yarn`
-4. Run the following command to install the required dependencies.
+5. Run the following command to install the required dependencies.
 ###  `yarn`
-5. Run the following command.
+6. Run the following command.
 ### `yarn start`
 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.
-5. Running tests.
+7. Running tests.
 ### `yarn test`

 aunches the test runner in the interactive watch mode.\